 Actually not that many changes here, but wanted to write this for the sake of consistency.
 This update only changes things unrelated to the user, such as using object deconstruction on various modules, moving all code-related files to a source folder away from environment files such as travis or eslint.
 Also, minor non-breaking dependency updates.

 The soundboard is finally adjusted to work on mobile, hooray!
 This is thanks to GitHub User Danktuary, as noted in the credits.
 In addition to that, the inner workings of the website have been further optimized.
 And lastly, you can now get more precise statistics from dates before today!
-So if anyone wants to somehow integrate the website's statistics in an app of their own, they now can, using the '/stats' endpoint (https://megumin.love/stats).
+So if anyone wants to somehow integrate the website's statistics in an app of their own, they now can, using the '/statistics' endpoint (https://megumin.love/api/statistics).
 Check out the website's Wiki on the GitHub Repo (or click the link on the statistics page of the website itself) for more information.